zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/destinationtablename-property-must-be-set.md

 ### Fix

-- ENSURE you provide a value to the DestinationTableName property.
+- ENSURE you provide value to the DestinationTableName property.
 - ENSURE the value you provided is not empty.